masoomul786/air-research-/air_research/README.md

 ## License

-CC BY-NC 4.0 — Attribution required.
+CC BY-NC-SA 4.0 — Attribution required.
 No commercial use without permission.